 In a move that signaled the importance Palm attaches to the corporate market, an alliance was announced in mid-1999 that will enable system administrators to remotely manage Palm devices using Computer Associates TNG Management Support software.
-In addition, the companies are collaborating to expand the management functionality of the Palm Computing platform by delivering a comprehensive suite of CA integrated solutions for asset and inventory management, help desk and remote control.
+In addition, the companies are collaborating to expand the management functionality of the Palm Computing platform by delivering a comprehensive suite of CA integrated solutions for intelligent asset management, help desk and remote control.

 It’s difficult to forecast who’ll be the ultimate winner in the battle of the PDA operating systems, and claims concerning market share vary enormously.
 However, it appears beyond dispute that the advent of the Pocket PC platform in 2000 has transformed the fortunes of Microsoft’s Windows CE and enabled it to make serious inroads into the significant lead PalmOS had enjoyed up until then.